 - If you receive or hold client money as a member in public practice, you need to have a trust account

-- Rules apply to managing trust accounts.
+- Rules apply to managing trust accounts and being a sole or joint signatory on a client bank account.
 These rules are slightly different for members in Australia and New Zealand

 - Australian members have an additional obligation to have their compliance audited annually.
 Queensland members must also comply with the Queensland Trust Accounts Act 1973

 Client money is any money coming into the control of a member in public practice, or any of the member’s personnel which are the property of a client.

 It includes money that you and your personnel have no present entitlement.

 This doesn’t include fee retainers.
 It also excludes money dealt with by an insolvency practitioner under any insolvency legislation for which a separate bank account is opened by a receiver, liquidator or similar person.